CristinaRuth/cristina-ruth/src/pages/posts/the-password-struggle.md

 Do **you** know of any alternative solutions?
 Please save us from this password struggle that has overrun our digital experience today! :sob:

-Join our discussion on [DEV](https://dev.to/cristinaruth/the-password-struggle-4g1i).
+Join us on [DEV](https://dev.to/cristinaruth/the-password-struggle-4g1i) to discuss further.